-Proving computations in mainstream languages with no zkVM's needed.
+Proving computations in mainstream languages with no zkVM's needed

-Written by Nikita Kaskov and Mikhail Komarov on 02 Feb 2023.
+Nikita Kaskov and Mikhail Komarov

 Writing circuits is hard.
 Writing efficient circuits is even harder.
 If you have ever tried to do it from scratch - it’s a nightmare.
 Recently we went all the way of writing circuits while building zkBridges between Mina and Ethereum, and Solana and Ethereum.
 We’ve tried different approaches and came to the idea of zkLLVM as a key to making the process as simple and efficient as possible.